flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/settings.md

 Before you can use the A32NX simBrief Integration you need to provide your simBrief account details.

 - Simbrief Username/Pilot ID:
-    - Enter your simBrief username or user ID.
+    - Enter your simBrief username or Pilot ID.

-        ![simBrief Account field](../../assets/flypad/simbrief-account-field.png "simBrief Account field") -
+        ![simBrief Account field](../../assets/flypad/simbrief-account-field.png "simBrief Account field")
-        !!! attention ""
-            If you username has spaces in it omit these as otherwise the authentication will fail.

-            Example: "My Username" ==> enter "MyUsername".

-    - If you entered a wrong account name or ID a red error message will be displayed.
+    - If you entered a wrong username or Pilot ID a red error message will be displayed.

         ![simBrief Account Field Error](../../assets/flypad/simbrief-account-field-error.png "simBrief Account Field Error")